Moorpark F.C.: Post-war

 After its last Scottish Cup entry, the club continued at a much lower level, leaving the West of Scotland League for sixth division of the Paisley & District Amateur League in 1983, and in 1987 the club won the Victoria Cup, for amateur sides in Renfrewshire, giving the club its first trophy for 20 years.

 By reaching the final of the same competition in 1998, the club qualified to play in the Renfrewshire Cup for the last time.
+The last record of the club is its playing in the third division of the Greater Glasgow League in 2007–08.